Accessible Learning Services - Student Resources

 Tests and Exams

-Schedule your midterms, tests, quizzes with Accessible Learning by completing our online Midterm Request Form at least one week prior to your test.
+Complete our online Test & Midterm Request Form at least 7 days prior to your test.
 We require this notice to ensure that a room and a proctor can be assigned.
-Requests submitted less than 7 days before your test will not be scheduled.

 What to expect